riteek1997/CPI_Lens_Extension/README.md

 - Bookmark important iFlows
 - One-click access to business-critical integrations

+### 👻Ghosted Artifacts
+- Identify iFlows that exist only in runtime but have no corresponding design-time artifact available for updates.

 ### 💤 Idle iFlows
 - Detect unused or inactive integrations
 - Improve tenant cleanliness and governance